快猫短视频

 These effects typically go away within a few weeks after treatment ends.

-A more serious side effect of radiation therapy to the liver is radiation-induced liver disease (RILD).
-It commonly happens 3 to 4 months after treatment and usually only lasts a set time, but can be fatal in some instances.
-Signs and symptoms seen with RILD can include abnormal blood liver tests, an enlarged liver and spleen, ascites (fluid build up in the abdomen), and jaundice.
-Ask your doctor what side effects to expect and how to prevent or relieve them.
+A more serious side effect of radiation therapy to the liver is radiation-induced liver disease (RILD), in which other parts of the liver are damaged.
+This is less common than in the past, now that radiation beams can be aimed more precisely at the cancer.
+If RILD does develop, it is most often 3 to 4 months after treatment and usually only lasts for a set time, but sometimes it can be life-threatening.
+Signs and symptoms of RILD can include abnormal blood liver test results, an enlarged liver and spleen, ascites (fluid buildup in the abdomen), and jaundice.

 More information about radiation therapy